-- In The Mask of Zorro, Don Diego de la Vega (the former Zorro), now an old Impoverished Patrician who had his child abducted and raised by his nemesis, teaches the new Zorro (Alejandro Murrieta, who was a thug and Zorro's fan) on how to be classy so he can infiltrate the party that his nemesis held.
+- In The Mask of Zorro, Don Diego de la Vega (the former Zorro), now an old Impoverished Patrician whose child was abducted and raised by his nemesis, teaches the new Zorro (Alejandro Murrieta, who was a thug and Zorro's fan) on how to be classy so he can infiltrate the party that his nemesis hosts.

 - The plot of one Three Stooges short involved a bet between two gentlemen about whether three street bums (the stooges) could be turned into polite members of high society.
 They could not.

 - Titanic (1997): Jack is put through one by Molly Brown since after saving Rose he is invited to the Captain's Table.
 She gets him a tux, teaches him some conversational gambits, and tells him he shines up like a new penny.

 - In The Man in the Iron Mask, the Musketeers give Philippe a crash-course in court etiquette while preparing to kidnap his identical twin, the Royal Brat Louis, and install Philippe as an Identity Impersonator king in his place.
 For a man who spent much of his life in a prison cell, he picks up the lessons remarkably quickly.

 - In Empire Star, Prince Nactor's sister mentions that she ran away from Miss Perrypicker's Finishing Academy for Young Ladies, which she describes as "a perfectly dreadful place where basically nice young ladies are taken from the best families and taught to appear so simplex you wouldn't believe it."